What is PLA Plastic (Polylactide)? | The Definitive Guide

 Structural Applications

-PLA’s constantly improving properties also apply to ceiling materials, front panels, Pillow covers, floor mats, etc. In addition, PLA composites are recommended to be used in hybrid vehicle rooftops.
+PLA’s constantly improving properties also apply to ceiling materials, front panels, Pillow covers, floor mats, etc.

 Medical & Healthcare